-This game is known in India and can be considered as exotic cousin of European game of fox and geese (Halatafl).
-In many languages the name of the game is just the translation of the words “cows and leopards.”
-You can also meet with a name diviyan keliya although I warn there are also other games known under such name.
-I also heard about another name of cows and leopards – Hasu Chirat Ata.
+This game is known in India and can be considered as an exotic cousin of European game of Fox and geese (Halatafl).
+In many languages, the name of the game is just the translation of the words “Cows and leopards.”
+You can also meet with a name Diviyan keliya although I warn there are also other games known under such name.
+Another name I’ve heard of is Hasu Chirat Ata.

 To play cows and leopards you need 26 pieces – 24 cows (green pieces here) and two leopards (red pieces here, but they can be black, brown, whatever – just different from cows).

-Before the game start 8 cows ale placed on the board as shown on the picture below.
+Before the game start, 8 cows are placed on the board as shown in the picture below.

 In the first turn Player who plays with leopards sets one leopard on any free point on board.
 Then the Player who plays with Cows sets one Cow on any free point.
-In the next turn another Leopard is placed on one of free points and then another Cow.
+In the next turn, another Leopard is placed on one of the free points and then another Cow.

-In subsequent turns Leopards are making moves (to the adjacent point in any direction).
+In subsequent turns, Leopards are making moves (to the adjacent point in any direction).
 They can also capture cows by jumping over them.
-They can make several jumps in a row and capture few Cows in one move.
+They can make several jumps in a row and capture a few Cows in one move.

 Capturing is not mandatory.

 When all Cows are introduced on the board, they start moving.
 In one turn they can move to the adjacent point in any direction.
-Cows can not capture Leopards.
-They also can’t jump over other cows (so the rules are almost the same as in the game of fox and geese).
+Cows may not capture Leopards.
+They also can’t jump over other cows (so the rules are almost the same as in the game of Fox and geese).

 This game uses 32 pieces – 16 for each player.
 The initial setting of pieces on the board is shown on the image below.

-One of Players make a first move (there’s no rule who move first).
+One of the Players makes a first move (there’s no rule who move first).
 Then the players make moves alternately.
-In one turn one piece can move to the adjacent point (joined by a line) in any direction.
+In one turn a piece can move to the adjacent point (joined by a line) in any direction.

-Capturing is made by jumping over enemy piece (as in checkers).
-Player can jump over several pieces in one move if there is such possibility.
+Capturing is made by jumping over the enemy piece (as in checkers).
+A player can jump over several pieces in one move if there is such possibility.
 Player can change the direction of jumps.

 Captured pieces are removed from the board.

 Capturing is mandatory.
-If player does not execute the obligation to capture, he lose a piece that was required to capture (so called “huff rule”).
+If a player does not execute the obligation to capture, he loses a piece that was required to capture (so-called “huff rule”).